nithishsriramoju/Number-of-Layers-between-Emission-Temperature-and-Surface-Temperature/README.md

-# Vertical Temperature Profile assuming only Plane Parallel Atmosphere is true
+# Vertical temperature profile assuming only plane parallel atmosphere is true

+##### This project aimed at modeling vertical temperature profile using TOA temperature and surface temperature.

 ##### Model takes Emission Temperature and Surface Temperature as inputs and gives output number of Layers in a planet and plot vertical temperature profile of a planet using only assumption that planet has Plane Parallel Atmosphere.